atasoyturk/football-analytics-u23-scouting/README.md

 - [Author](#author)

 ## Overview
-This project implements a scouting pipeline that scrapes performance data for 2,176 players using Selenium and BeautifulSoup, analyzes 48+ statistical metrics, and classifies U23 attacking players into distinct profiles.
+This project implements a scouting pipeline that scrapes performance data for 2,176 players using Selenium and BeautifulSoup, analyzes 48+ attacking statistical metrics, and classifies U23 attacking players into distinct profiles.

 ### Design Phiosophy